oss-tsukuba/nextcloud-gfarm/README.md

 ## Reset Nextcloud admin password

-- run `make resetpassword-admin` to update DB
+- run `make resetpassword-admin` to set a new password.
-- edit `./secrets/nextcloud_admin_password` and set the same password.
+- edit `./secrets/nextcloud_admin_password` and set the same new password.
 - run `make reborn-withlog` to reflect the password files in container.
 - run `make backup` to change the password for backup data.